KyleAMathews/blog/src/pages/2019-07-19---do-you-want-your-own-open-source-project/index.md

 - You like making friends with other OSS developers
 - You want to innovate and influence the direction of our craft
 - You want to solve an annoying problem you keep encountering
+- You love learning.
+OSS projects bring a constant stream of new challenges your way.